symfony/symfony-docs/cookbook/form/form_customization.rst

 The remainder of this recipe will explain how every part of the form's markup can be modified at several different levels.
-For more information about form rendering in general, see :ref:`form-rendering-template`.
+For more information about form rendering in general, see :ref:`book-forms-rendering-template`.

 .. _cookbook-form-customization-form-themes: